Refugee-Learning-Accelerator/rla-course-central/challenge2/usertesting.md

 - To change the interface design such that it appears like the apllication kid speaks to the user.

-In this video, you can see a sample of the tests that we conducted:
+In this video, you can see two samples of the tests that we conducted:

 [![Please find the video here](https://img.youtube.com/vi/MW9Tjn73_sU/0.jpg)] (https://youtu.be/MW9Tjn73_sU)